Office of Student Life

 Take-at-Home (Online) Exams

-If your exam is designed for students to take at home utilizing Carmen or other virtual assessment method, students will not schedule these exams at SLDS, and you do not need to complete a Testing Agreement.
-Instead, you will adjust the student’s time allotted, availability window, and/or due dates accordingly. (see "Adding Extended Time in Carmen" section below for instructions)
+If your exam is designed for students to take at home utilizing Carmen or other virtual assessment methods, students will NOT schedule these exams at SLDS, and you do not need to complete a Testing Agreement.
+Instead, you will adjust the student’s time allotted, availability window, and/or due dates accordingly.
+See the "Adding Extended Time in Carmen" section below for instructions.

 In-Person Exams

-If your exams are designed to be administered in-person, then student with accommodations will schedule their exams with SLDS.
+If your exams are designed to be administered in-person, students with accommodations should schedule their exams with SLDS.
 If you are willing to proctor the exam with accommodations yourself, that is also an alternative option.
-As a result of SLDS operational changes, students will be able to schedule exams the class exam day +2 business days after, based on the date you specify on the Testing Agreement.
+As a result of SLDS operational changes, students scheduling with SLDS can schedule exams on the class exam day or up to two business days after, based on the date specified in the Alternative Testing Agreement.

 To continue to meet growing demand with the available resources, we would like to remind you of the following operational procedures for exams: